-In addition to teams working in Swindon and London, UKRI is directly supporting the UK research and innovation community through two teams based in Brussels, Belgium - UK Research Office (UKRO) and Innovate UK which has an additional base there.
+UKRI directly supports the UK research and innovation community through teams in London, Swindon, and Brussels, Belgium where it has two offices - UK Research Office (UKRO) and Innovate UK.

 This Brexit fact sheet from UKRO is regularly updated to provide helpful updates from the UK government: https://www.ukro.ac.uk/Documents/factsheet_brexit.pdf?pubdate=20180843

 Click here for the latest news on EU Exit.

 This European Union flagship programme focuses on excellent science, industrial leadership and tackling societal challenges.
 Across the programme the UK ranks only second to Germany in terms of project participations with UK researchers and innovators awarded 14% of all funds – totalling around €4 billion.